Summary

 Notable Quotes

-"Connection is the energy that exists between people when they feel seen, heard, and valued."
+"Connection is the energy that exists between people when they feel seen, heard, and valued, not about being nice or avoiding disagreement."

 More Videos